 Learn more about caregiving.

 Talking with your child's health care team about side effects

 Before starting treatment, talk with your child’s doctor about possible side effects.
 Ask:

 What can we do to prevent or relieve them?

 The next section in this guide is Follow-up Care.
-It explains the importance of check-ups after your child finishes treatment.
-Or, use the menu to choose another section to continue reading this guide.
+It explains the importance of checkups after your child finishes treatment.
+Use the menu to choose a different section to read in this guide.